 All Vermonters should complete and register advance directives through the Vermont Advance Directive Registry.

 A comprehensive collection of health data is used to monitor cancer in Vermont.
 The Vermont Cancer Registry, a statewide cancer surveillance system, collects information on all cases of cancer diagnosed and treated in Vermont.
 Other sources of data, such as population health surveys and vital records are used to provide high-quality cancer reporting.
-These data help us work to effectively reduce the burden of cancer in our state.
+This data helps us to work effectively to reduce the burden of cancer in our state.